nikhildpardasani/Ebisu-CSharp/README.md

 # Ebisu

-This is the C# Port of Ebisu code available in Python, Java and javascript
+This is the C# Port of Ebisu code available in Python, Java and Javascript